 Post written by Lea Mikkelsen, Early Childhood Coordinator.

-- Place all your supplies on a clear surface with plenty of room to work.
+- Place all your supplies on a clear surface with plenty of room to create.